Gwen Graham: Early life and education

-Graham was born in Miami Lakes, Florida, to Bob the former Governor and US Senator and Adele (née Khoury) Graham.
-She has lived in Tallahassee since 1978, when her father became Governor of Florida.
-Graham graduated from Leon High School in 1980.
-She has Lebanese (from her maternal grandfather) and Scots-Irish ancestry.
+Graham was born in Miami Lakes, Florida, to Adele (née Khoury) and Bob Graham.
+She moved to Tallahassee in 1978, when her father became Governor of Florida.
+She has Scots-Irish and, from her maternal grandfather, Syrian-Lebanese ancestry.

-Graham received her Bachelor of Arts from the University of North Carolina at Chapel Hill in 1984 and her Juris Doctor from American University's Washington College of Law in 1988.
+Graham is a 1980 graduate of Leon High School in Tallahassee.
+She received her bachelor of arts from the University of North Carolina at Chapel Hill in 1984 and her juris doctor from American University's Washington College of Law in 1988.
+She joined Delta Delta Delta while at Chapel Hill.

 Early career

-After law school, she worked as an associate at the Andrews & Kurth law firm in Washington, D.C.
+After law school, Graham worked as an associate at the Andrews & Kurth law firm in Washington, D.C.

 In 2003, Graham joined her father's 2004 presidential campaign.
 When he dropped out of the race following a heart attack, Graham joined Howard Dean's presidential campaign, before ultimately helping coordinate John Kerry's unsuccessful campaign efforts in Florida.

 Graham worked for Leon County Schools as an administrator, including as director of employee relations.